 How to fast travel in Avowed to get around The Living Lands

-Avowed fast travel lets you jump to beacons and certain other markers on the map to get around more quickly
+Fast travel lets you jump to beacons and other markers on the map to get around Avowed more quickly

-To unlock Avowed fast travel points, you simply need to approach a Fast Travel Beacon to automatically activate it, with no manual interaction required.
-The beacons look like ornate braziers with a pink flame burning on top, and you'll receive an on-screen notification and should hear a noise when you've gone close enough to permanently activate one and add it to your map.
+To unlock fast travel points in Avowed you simply need to approach a Fast Travel Beacon to automatically activate it.
+Discovering them is enough to get them working and add them to your map.
+These beacons look like ornate braziers with a pink flame burning on top (as you can see above) and you'll receive an on-screen notification and hear a noise when you're close enough to permanently activate one and add it to your map.

 In addition to these beacons, every Avowed Party Camp also acts as a fast travel point, giving you more options to get around quickly.